+The Foundation is registered in the USA as a tax-exempt 501(c)(3) educational organization.
 The Foundation is run by a Strategic Leadership Board (SLB) and a Technical Leadership Council (TLC), both of whose members are elected by Full Members of the Foundation.
 Individual projects are managed by Project Managers, who report to the TLC.

 Full Membership in the Foundation is offered to those individuals who make substantial non-monetary contributions to the work of the Foundation, typically in the form of code, documentation, or other work.
 Full Members elect the Strategic Leadership Board and Technical Leadership Council.
 Any individual may nominate another for Full Membership in the Foundation.
 A nomination should describe the nominee’s contributions to COIN-OR and must be seconded by two current Full Members.
 That’s all there is to it.
 Nominations are accepted at any time and should be addressed to the Chair, Membership Committee.